cookiecutter/cookiecutter/README.rst

 .. image:: https://raw.github.com/audreyr/cookiecutter/3ac078356adf5a1a72042dfe72ebfa4a9cd5ef38/logo/cookiecutter_medium.png

-We are proud to be an open source sponsor of `PyCon 2016`_.
+We are proud to have been an open source sponsor of `PyCon 2016`_.

 Features
 --------